amandafrench/frankenreads/wp-content/plugins/wd-instagram-feed/readme.txt

 You will need a couple of minutes to incorporate **Instagram API** to your website.
 The plugin will automatically create a feed from your Instagram profile.
 Additionally, you can build Instagram feeds and show posts of your username, as well as **hashtags.**

-Customize the features of the feeds by configuring advanced settings of Instagram Feed WD plugin.
+Customize the features of the feeds by configuring advanced settings of Instagram Feed plugin.
 Its user-friendly tools and features allow you fully personalize your feeds, set up conditional filters for feed username and hashtags, modify **image lightbox** settings and more.

-Control the appearance and layout of your Instagram feed using 4 outstanding **layout types** and **theme options** of Instagram Feed WD plugin.
+Control the appearance and layout of your Instagram feed using 4 outstanding **layout types** and **theme options** of Instagram Feed plugin.
 You can publish the feeds with one of the following layouts:

   * Thumbnails,
   * Masonry,
   * Blog Style,
   * Image Browser.

 Furthermore, its **lightbox** feature allows you to also display the images as a beautiful image slider in a popup.
-The themes of Instagram Feed WD plugin let you modify each and every attribute of the feeds.
+The themes of Instagram Feed plugin let you modify each and every attribute of the feeds.

-With Instagram Feed WD plugin, you can showcase photos and videos, share wonderful food and travel blog pictures of Instagram with your website visitors.
+With Instagram Feed plugin, you can showcase photos and videos, share wonderful food and travel blog pictures of Instagram with your website visitors.
 In case you use Instagram for e-commerce, this is the best Instagram plugin to engage your social network followers to your website.

 The plugin is designed with mobile-friendly layout, letting you provide great user experience on any screen size or device.